Shakeskeyboarde/wurk/packages/werk-command-publish/README.md

 The state of the monorepo is [validated](#validation) before publishing.
 Publishing workspaces with local dependencies is always dependent on the local dependency workspaces also being published successfully, even if the Werk `--no-wait` option is set.

+The workspaces root `build` script is run before publishing, if it is present.

 ```sh
 werk publish
 ```